shyampurk/bluemix-todo-app/README.md

         Make a note of Host Name, Port Number , Database Name, User ID and Password.

-Step 6: In the Side Main Menu, click Tables,Here you can create the table for this application.
+Step 6: In the Side Main Menu, click on "Run SQL"  and you will be presented the Run SQL screen.

-		Copy and paste the the SQL Table commands from SQL file

-Step 7: Then click the button "Run DDL".
-		You can see the newly created table by selecting your schema and table name.
-Your schema is same as your username as displayed in Connect > Connection Information menu.

-Step 8: Repeat step 6 and 7 for all tables defined in SQL file.

-Step 9: Create the predefined User accounts
+		- Click on the 'Open' button and choose the SQL [schema file](server/dBdata.sql)
+		- The SQL commands will be displayed in the text area.
+		- Scroll down the test area untill you see the comment -- COMMANDS TO INSERT THE DATA INTO THE USERTABLE

+		  Followed by four INSERT commands
+		- For every INSERT command, replace the last four 'X' character of DASHXXXX to your DashDB User ID shown in the previous step under 'Connection Information'. ( For example , of your user ID is dash7768 , then it will be DASH7768)
+		- Click on the 'Validate' button to ensure that SQLsyntax is valid
+		- Click on the 'Run' button to execute the SQL statements.

+Step 7: If the Run command executed successfully , you will be able to see the new tables created under your dashDB instance
+		- Click on "Tables" sub menu
+		- Select the table from "Table Name" dropdown to access the table schema and data

 ### Hosting the Application Server on Bluemix

-Step 1 - Clone this github repository

-Step 2 - Update the parameters in the code
+Step 1 - Update the parameters in the code

 	pub_key = PubNub Publish Key
 	sub_key = PubNub Subscribe Key